Top 15 Things to Not Include in Email Signatures

 How you design an email signature can influence how your company is perceived by its contacts.
 Adding extra, unnecessary elements to your signature looks unprofessional and messy.
 If your email signature is poorly designed, it can negatively impact your reputation.

-Check out the top 15 things you should never include in an email signature below:
+Check out the top 15 things you should never include in order to create the best email signature possible:

 1. Unnecessary contact details